cmake-basis/BASIS/doc/site/standard/template.rst

     This file is provided for convenience of the user of the software package.
-It contains CMake code which uses the variables set by the package configuration file (i.e., the file generated from the file ``config/Config.cmake.in``) in order to configure the build system of packages which use this software packages properly such that they can make use of this software.
+It contains CMake code which uses the variables set by the package configuration file (i.e., the file generated from the file :ref:`config/Config.cmake.in <Config_in>`) in order to configure the build system of packages which use this software packages properly such that they can make use of this software.
 For example, the package configuration sets a variable ``<Pkg>_INCLUDE_DIRS``
     to a list of include directories which have to be added to the include search path.
-Then, this file would contain CMake instructions such as the line
-    ``include_directories(${<Pkg>_INCLUDE_DIRS})``
-    to actually add these directories to the search path for header files.
+Then, this file would contain CMake instructions such as the line ``include_directories(${<Pkg>_INCLUDE_DIRS})`` to actually add these directories to the search path for header files.

 config/ConfigVersion.cmake.in
-    This file accompanies the package configuration file generated from the ``config/Config.cmake.in`` file.
+    This file accompanies the package configuration file generated from the :ref:`config/Config.cmake.in  <Config_in>` file.
 It is used by CMake's `find_package()`_ command to identify versions of this software package which are compatible with the version requested by the dependent project.
-This file needs almost never be customized by a project and thus should not be included in a project's source tree.
+This file needs almost never be customized by a project and thus should generally not be included in a project's source tree.

+.. _Depends:

 config/Depends.cmake
-    If the generic code used by BASIS is not sufficient to resolve the dependencies on external packages properly, add this file to your project.
-It can contain CMake code to find and make use of external software packages.
+    If the generic code used by BASIS to resolve the dependencies on external packages is not sufficient, add this file to your project.
+CMake code required to find and make use of external software packages properly shall be added to this file.
+In order to only make use of the variables set by the package configuration of the found dependency, consider to add a dependency entry to the :ref:`BasisProject.cmake <BasisProject>` file instead and code to use these variables to :ref:`config/Settings.cmake <Settings>`.

 config/Package.cmake
     Configures CPack_, the package generator of CMake.